Last Updated: 7/10/15

 Buying or selling links that pass Page Rank is in violation of Google Webmaster Guidelines and can negatively impact a site’s ranking in search results.
 Google works hard to ensure that it fully discounts links intended to manipulate search engine results, such excessive link exchanges and purchased links that pass Page Rank.

-I believe that when Findlaw adds many links (in their main directory) that pass page rank only to their paying clients’ websites, Findlaw is effectively selling links.
-This is because the bulk of incoming links (that pass page rank) are only given to, paying Findlaw customers.
+I believe that if Findlaw adds many links (in their main directory) that pass page rank only to their paying clients’ websites, Findlaw is effectively selling links.

 3. Lack of Being Proactive.